piotrmurach/finite_machine/README.md

 end
 ```

-or from any state using the `:any` state name like so:
+Or from any state using the `:any` state name like so:

 ```ruby
 FiniteMachine.new do